michael-deppe/mdlayout/README.md

 ## Documentation

-The complete user manual is provided as `mdlayout.pdf`.
+The complete user manual is provided as `mdlayout-Documentation.pdf` which can be generated as an example directly from `mdlayout.tex` as `mdlayout.pdf`.

 ## License